Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Workplace Burn Accidents in Georgetown
+Workplace Burn Cases in Georgetown

-High-risk accident areas in Georgetown include I-35 through Georgetown (one of the most congested stretches in Central Texas), SH-29 and I-35 interchange, Williams Drive (FM 2338) corridor, SH-29 and DB Wood Road intersection, I-35 frontage roads near Wolf Ranch.
-If you have been injured in a workplace burn accident near any of these locations, our attorneys can help.
+High-risk areas in Georgetown include I-35 through Georgetown (one of the most congested stretches in Central Texas), SH-29 and I-35 interchange, Williams Drive (FM 2338) corridor, SH-29 and DB Wood Road intersection, I-35 frontage roads near Wolf Ranch.
+If you have been injured near any of these locations, our attorneys can help.

 • Georgetown is the county seat of Williamson County, one of the wealthiest and fastest-growing counties in Texas